-The Lakes International curriculum at the Upper School for grades 6-10 is modeled on the IB MYP, a challenging framework that encourages students to make practical connections between their studies and the real world.
-Grades 11-12 follow a curriculum based on the renowned IB Diploma Programme.
+The Lakes International curriculum at the Upper School for grades 6-10 follow the IB MYP, a challenging framework that encourages students to make practical connections between their studies and the real world.
+Grades 11-12 follow the renowned IB Diploma Programme curriculum.

 The IB cornerstone is the Learner Profile, the same set of attributes that we strive to develop in our students beginning in preschool at Kinder Prep and then in the Primary Years Program.
 Through the IB curriculum, LILA encourages learners to become:

 At LILA, our teachers model these attributes while promoting learning, using a variety of strategies.
 The Learner Profile also helps teachers and students establish goals, plan learning, and assess performance.
 The MYP and DP models provide an approach to learning that builds on these attributes and encourages students “to make practical connections between their studies and the real world.”

 The Middle Years Programme requires schools to teach a balanced offering of subjects each year of the program, including at least one course from each of the eight subject groups.
 The IB publishes guides for each subject group, which include a prescribed framework of assessment criteria and objectives for knowledge, conceptual understanding, skills, and attitudes.
 LILA teachers construct their own curriculum that aligns with Minnesota state standards and this MYP framework.
 The total teaching time for each subject group may vary, but in order to ensure significant learning in each subject group, a minimum time allocation of fifty teaching hours is required each year of the program, with most subjects receiving a considerably longer time allocation.